 –It gets power from the public LV distribution network directly.

 -No continual monitoring is required (a periodic check on the RCDs may be necessary).

 -Special devices, known as residual current devices (RCDs), provide protection and reduce the chance of fire when set to less than 500 mA.

 -Each insulation fault causes a power outage, but the outage is limited to the faulty circuit by connecting the RCDs in series (selected RCDs) or in parallel (parallel RCDs) (circuit selection).

--Loads or sections of the installation that create large leakage currents during normal operation require additional precautions to avoid nuisance tripping, such as supplying the loads with a separation transformer or using appropriate RCDs.
+-Loads or sections of the installation that create large leakage currents during operation require additional precautions to avoid nuisance tripping, such as supplying the loads with a separation transformer or using appropriate RCDs.

 Comparison of various earthing systems:

 |Earth Fault Loop Impedance||High||Highest||Low||Low||Low|